Help us improve your experience.

 • If you use a firewall as WAN router, make sure the vendor provides a way to synchronize the firewall states between the two devices.
 In addition, the failover mechanism provided must be stateful.

-• When using Mist edges, they should be attached to a single service block function (one Mist edge per service block function).
+• When using Mist edges, they should be attached via ESI-LAG to the two service block function.
+Also ensure not using more than one Mist-Edge per cluster.
+A Tunnel from an Access Point should then anchor to a primary and secondary cluster.
 This helps to limit the MAC movement announcements through the fabric.

 • When using an L2 attach with transport VLAN, make sure the netmask is /28 or longer.
 Also, remember to leave room for four static IPs for virtual gateways and the static IPs for VRRP on the WAN router side.
 We also recommend using virtual-gateway-address (VGA) configuration for optimal traffic forwarding in the fabric.